Save And Import Files

 Save As

-Save As writes a new Helix file.
+Save As writes a new processor file.

 This is the safer choice for most users because it keeps the original file untouched.